nkundiushuti/nkundiushuti.github.io/pages/cv.md

 ![myphoto]({{ site.url }}/images/DSC_3815.jpg)

 Currently, I work for the [Earth Species Project][9] as a Senior AI Research Scientist.
 My research area is machine learning for biology applications, in particular bioacoustics.
+I train generative large language models and develop signal processing methods to help biologists decode animal communication.

-I worked as a Senior Researcher for Music Technology Group, Pompeu Fabra University.
+Previously, I worked as a Senior Researcher for Music Technology Group, Pompeu Fabra University.
 I lead research projects, supervised PhD, Masters students and other researchers.
 I contributed to the overall activities and goals of the MTG.
 In particular, I collaborated at writing project proposals, I advised a few industrial-transfer project related to audio source separation, audio fingerprinting, music classification, version identification.
 In addition, I taught the Music Information Retrieval class at the Sound and Music Computing Masters.

 I was a Postdoctoral researcher for European Commission's Joint Research Centre within the project [HUMAINT][6] on Explainability and Fairness in Machine Learning.
 I have a PhD (2018) in Computer Science (Audio Signal Processing and Machine Learning) from Pompeu Fabra University, Barcelona.